hoytech/quadrable/README.md

 Both of these methods are proved just like inclusion proofs: There is an untrusted value that will be hashed and then combined with witnesses up the tree until a candidate root node is reached.
 If this candidate root matches the trusted root then the non-inclusion proof is satisifed.

-Witness leafs are just like regular proof-of-inclusion leafs, except that a hash of the leaf's value is provided, not the leaf's value itself.
-This is because the verifier is not interested in this leaf's value, they merely wish to prove that it is blocking the path to where their queried leaf would have lived in the tree.
-Note that it is possible that a leaf will be used for a non-inclusion instead of a witness leaf in a combined proof.
+Witness leaves are just like regular proof-of-inclusion leaves, except that a hash of the leaf's value is provided, not the leaf's value itself.
+This is because the verifier is not interested in this leaf's value (which may be quite large): They merely wish to prove that it is blocking the path to where their queried leaf would have lived in the tree.
+Note that it is possible for a leaf to be used for a non-inclusion instead of a witness leaf.
 This can happen if a query requests the value for this leaf *and* for a non-inclusion proof that can be satisifed by this leaf.
 In this case there is no need to send a witness leaf since the leaf can be used for both.

 ### Strands

-Quadrable has a notion of "strands".
-I'm not sure if this is the best way to reason about it, but it seems to create fairly compact proofs.
-Furthermore, it can be processed with a single pass over the proof data (although practically it's easier to have 2 passes: a setup pass and a processing pass), can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will have constructed a ready-to-use partial-tree.
+Quadrable's proof structure uses a concept of "strands".
+I'm not sure if this is the best way to formulate it, but it seems to result in fairly compact proofs.
+Furthermore, these proofs can be processed with a single pass over the proof data (although practically it's easier to have 2 passes: a setup pass and a processing pass).
+They can be implemented efficiently in resource-constrained environments (such as smart contracts), and at the end will result in a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than values requested to be proven.
 This can happen when, while processing a strand, an empty sub-tree is revealed and this is sufficient for satisfying a requested non-inclusion proof.